genesiscommunitysuccess/docs/docs/00_fuse/03_features/06_charts.md

 <TabItem value="donut" label="Donut" >

 > The donut chart can help you compare individual categories in relation to the whole.
-Similar to  a pie chart, but with a few advantages.
+This is similar to a pie chart, but with a few advantages.
 They can make it easier for users to compare individual dimensions.

 <zero-card style={{backgroundColor: "#101628", padding: "4px"}}>
 <h4 style={{color: "white", paddingTop: "10px", paddingLeft: "10px" }}><b>Donut Chart</b></h4>